alsaibie/me319/prelabs/prelab4.md

 Flash example 1 and observe the LED blinking frequency.
 Try to change the blinking frequency.

-## Using timers to generate a signal
+## Example 2: Using timers to generate a signal

 In Example 2 (`mainE2.cpp`), we use a timer to generate a square wave signal.